 Working Lands aims to use the power of markets to establish new cropping systems that restore our waters while maintaining overall farm profitability.
 FMR and our allies first established the Working Lands program concept in 2015 and have been building upon it since.

 The University of Minnesota Forever Green initiative is a development program essential to the success of the Working Lands approach.
 Through it, Minnesota can accelerate our development of economically viable winter annual and perennial crop options for farmers that reduce runoff pollution and habitat loss.

 We are working with partners from across the state to build a network to support key projects, build political momentum, and ultimately realize our vision of achieving continuous living cover on Minnesota’s agricultural landscape.
 This network will launch in early 2020, so stay tuned for more news on this important development.

 Become a River Guardian

 Sign up to become a River Guardian and we'll let you know when important river issues arise.
-Our emails make it quick and easy to contact decision makers and make your voice heard.
-River Guardians are also invited to special events, including happy hours, where you can learn more about important legislative and metro river corridor issues.
+We make it quick and easy to contact decision makers and make your voice heard.
+River Guardians are also invited to special events, including happy hours, to learn more about important legislative and metro river corridor issues.